 Often, they are brought in because the former CFO has left the organization, unable to accomplish critical tasks.
 And, because this departure has occurred quickly, there is little time for transition for the incoming CFO.
 An outsourced or Interim CFO entering this environment can adapt quickly since they typically possess a multidisciplinary skill set.
 Because they have been in this situation many times, they already know what information and processes should exist.
 If a needed process is not developed or documented, they can do both.

 They also know how to maximize reporting and automate where possible using existing software.
 They have forecasting, budgeting, reporting and metric models that can be modified for the business, and they are comfortable working cross-functionally to develop key metrics.
 They also bring an objective viewpoint, providing new insights regarding profitability, restructuring and financing alternatives.

-Outsourced CFOs also understand how to collect and use data.
+Those offering consulting CFO services also understand how to collect and use data.
 As well, they recognize talent who can collect and use data.
 Today, the priority is analytical work by business-minded people who understand the industry, data organization, database structure and how to get quality information out of a database.
 In addition, outsourced CFOs possess the ability to prioritize tasks in a changing environment and use appropriate scope when creating work product.
 They know how to focus on areas where material improvements can be achieved.